 - How you will make joint decisions about important matters in your child’s life, such as education, religion, medical needs, extracurricular activities and home life.

-Our California custody attorney can help you do what’s best for your children
+Our custody attorney in Monterey and Hollister can help you do what’s best for your children

 Whether you need legal guidance to develop a parenting plan or require representation in a child custody dispute, Giuliano Law is your advocate in Hollister, Santa Clara County, Santa Cruz County, or Monterey County.
 To schedule a consultation and discuss your needs, please contact us online or call us at (831) 372-4003.